juji-io/datalevin/doc/query.md

 datoms matching `[?e :an-attr "bound value"]` pattern can be obtained from the `:ave` index in constant time.
 Other counts can also be cheaply counted.
-For example, cardinality (number of distinct values) of an attribute can be obtained by counting the number of keys only.
+For example, cardinality (number of distinct values) of an attribute can be obtained by counting only the number of keys in an `ave` range.
 There is no need to maintain expensive and often inaccurate statistics.

 ## Query Optimizations